vyshnaway/alchira/README.md

 ## Dependency resolution

 - Dependency resolution is automated.
 The compiler traverses the attachment tree for symbolic-class `@--attach`/`~` links and deploys all interconnected dependencies together after symbolic classes are composed.
-- `staple` snippets are replaced with the `<staple />` placeholder at compile time; ensure your attached staple snippets are present where expected to avoid missing assets.
+- `stitch` snippets are replaced with the `<stitch />` placeholder at compile time; ensure your attached stitch snippets are present where expected to avoid missing assets.

 ## Hashing Methodology